posulliv/mysql-rest-monitor/README.md

 # Hubot

-A simple hubot script is provided in the root directory showing how this service can be used from a hubot script.
+A simple hubot script is provided (`hubot.mysql.coffee`) in the root directory showing how this service can be used from a hubot script.

 Some examples of some of the commands from the hubot script being run